 Maude and Lillian Presley Professor of Global Health and Social Medicine

 Anne E. Becker is the Maude and Lillian Presley professor of global health and social medicine and associate professor of psychiatry at Harvard Medical School (HMS).
 She is also a member of the Leadership Council of the Harvard/MIT MD-PhD Program.
 Dr. Becker received her PhD in anthropology from Harvard Graduate School of Arts and Sciences and her MD from Harvard Medical School.
 She trained in psychiatry at Massachusetts General Hospital.
 Dr.

-Visiting Assistant Professor of Global Health and Social Medicine
+Research Fellow in Psychiatry and a Department of Global Health and Social Medicine Affiliate

 Senior Lecturer on Global Health and Social Medicine

 Professor Agnes Binagwaho is the Vice Chancellor of the University of Global Health Equity, an initiative of Partners In Health focused on changing the way health care is delivered around the world by training the next generation of global health professionals to deliver more equitable, quality health services for all.